AoIR2021 Philadelphia, USA

 The Association of Internet Researchers is happy to announce that the AoIR2021 conference will be in Philadelphia, USA, 13-16 October 2021.
 It will be hosted by Temple University (TU) and the University of Pennsylvania (Penn).

-Temple University is a public research university, founded in 1884 by Baptist minister and lawyer Russell Conwell in the basement of a North Philadelphia Baptist Temple as a night school for working adults.
+Temple University is a public research university, founded in 1884 by minister and lawyer Russell Conwell in the basement of a North Philadelphia Baptist Temple.
+At its founding it was a night school for working adults.
 Since 1965 it has been Philadelphia’s only public (state-affiliated) university.
 Situated in one of the USA’s largest media markets and cities, Temple is home to the Lew Klein College of Media and Communication which itself is home to the departments of Media Studies and Production, Journalism, Advertising and Public Relations, and Communication and Social Influence.
 Students from the College are also active in a variety of community focused tracks of study, including our community journalism programs, honors-level research projects, and digital and emergent media production.
 Klein delivers undergraduate and masters programs across departments, an interdepartmental MS in Communication for Development and Social Change, as well as a doctoral program in Media and Communication.
 Moreover the university offers a Graduate Certificate in Cultural Analytics, an interdisciplinary digital humanities program awarded by Klein College and coordinated through Temple’s Charles Library.
 The newly opened Charles Library is also home to the Loretta C. Duckworth Scholars’ Studio, which houses an array of digital and analog maker tools, a VR and data visualization studio, and offers numerous workshops in digital research tools.